 Sleep Number mattresses come with a 100-night sleep trial (read the fine print for exclusions).

-Sleep Number’s popular p-5 model (for a full review of this specific mattress, click here.)
+Sleep Number’s popular p-5 model

 While personalized, each mattress is made up of the same general layers:

 The ranges and construction will be tweaked to meet someone’s personal needs.